fatih-ml/House-price-prediction-ensemble-models-feature-engineering/.ipynb_checkpoints/README-checkpoint.md

 # Real Estate Price Prediction: Advance Regression Techniques, Ensemble Methods

 ## Objective and Framework
-Bringing together my extensive experience as a **data scientist** with a strong focus on machine learning and my **practical involvement in real estate price valuation and prediction systems**, the Kaggle competition on "House Prices: Advanced Regression Techniques" emerged as a captivating opportunity to make a meaningful contribution to the data science community.
+Bringing together my experience as a **data scientist** with a strong focus on machine learning and my **practical involvement in real estate price valuation and prediction systems**, the Kaggle competition on "House Prices: Advanced Regression Techniques" emerged as a captivating opportunity to make a meaningful contribution to the data science community.

 The objective of this notebook is to elevate predictive modeling by synergizing real-world insights from the real estate domain with the intricacies of machine learning.
 In this pursuit, I aim not only to achieve accurate predictions but also to uncover valuable insights into the myriad factors shaping house prices.
-Capitalizing on my professional background, I embarked on this journey to contribute to the field by integrating diverse elements, including feature engineering, exploratory data analysis, and the implementation of sophisticated blended models and layered machine learning regression techniques.
+Capitalizing on my background, I embarked on this journey to contribute to the field by integrating diverse elements, including feature engineering, exploratory data analysis, and the implementation of sophisticated blended models and layered machine learning regression techniques.
 This approach is geared towards not only predicting house prices effectively but also fostering a deeper understanding of the underlying dynamics.

 ### Dataset
 The Kaggle competition revolves around a dataset containing 80 crucial property features, ranging from basic attributes like total area and bathroom count to more nuanced factors such as neighborhood and kitchen quality.
 These properties are situated in Ames, Iowa, USA.